open-power/snap/hardware/README.md

 make snap_config
 ```

 from the SNAP root directory.
-Making use of the Linux kconfig process the features for a specific SNAP framework configuration can be selected.
+Making use of [a standalone application configuration tool based on kernel kconfig](https://github.com/guillon/kconfig) the features for a specific SNAP framework configuration can be selected.
 Among the features that get configured via `make snap_config` are
 * the card type
 * the action type